mvolkmann/blog/src/swift/Fastlane.md

      setupSnapshot(app)
      app.launch()
      ```
-   - Implement a test method named `testScreenshots`
+   - Rename the test method `testExample` to `testScreenshots`.
+   - Replace the code in this method with code that
-     that visits each screen in the app.
+     visits each screen in the app.
    - After the code that visiting each screen,
      call `snapshot("{screenshot-file-name}")`.
+     The actual file name will begin with the device name (ex. "iPhone 14-")
+     and end with ".png".
+     This works in simulators, but does nothing when running on a real device.

 1. Click the scheme dropdown at the top and select "New Scheme...".
-1. Enter "ScreenshotTests" for the name and click the "OK" button.
+1. Enter "ScreenshotTests" for the name
+1. Click the "OK" button.
+1. Click the scheme dropdown at the top again and select "Edit Scheme...".
+1. In the dialog that appears, verify that
+   the "Shared" checkbox at the bottom is checked.
 1. Select "Test" in the left nav.
 1. Click "+" at the bottom and add the "ScreenshotTests" target.
 1. In the dialog that appears, select the "ScreenshotTests" target
    and click the "Add" button.

-1. Click the scheme dropdown at the top again and select "Edit Scheme...".
-1. Select "Build" in the left nav.
+1. NEEDED?
+Select "Build" in the left nav.
-1. Click "+" at the bottom and add the "ScreenshotTests" target.
+1. NEEDED?
+Click "+" at the bottom and add the "ScreenshotTests" target.
-1. Uncheck all the checkboxes except "Run" and "Test".
+1. NEEDED?
+Uncheck all the checkboxes except "Run" and "Test".
-1. Select the main target and click "-" at the bottom to delete it.
+1. NEEDED?
+Select the main target and click "-" at the bottom to delete it.

+1. Click the "Close" button.

 For more information, see {% aTargetBlank
 "https://docs.fastlane.tools/getting-started/ios/screenshots/",